 Launched in 2012, the basic idea behind the app is to keep you up to date with the latest coverage wherever you happen to be.
 All the content is easy to access and it’s a great way to get the Mirror’s top sports content without having to go in through the browser.

 Central to the app’s appeal is being able to read the latest from the Mirror’s stable of thoroughbred football writers and pundits.
 Over the years this has included the likes of Kenny Dalglish, John Cross, Martin Lipton, Oliver Holt, Darren Lewis, Mark Lawrenson, Robbie Savage, Ian Holloway, Terry Butcher, Andy Dunn, Dan Silver, Stan Collymore, Jimmy Greaves, Dave Kidd, Brian Reade, Dan Silver and Steve Anglesey.

 You can expect all the latest breaking news and transfers, live scores, commentary, videos and in-depth analysis – in other words just about everything you could want from a football app.

-Plus it has teamed up with Paddy Power to make it a lot easier to have a flutter.
+Plus it has teamed up with the Paddy Power app to make it a lot easier to have a flutter.
 It’s not a betting app by any means but this does work in-app so you don’t need to leave the Mirror football app to place a bet.

 Mirror football app features